Emptx0/llm-data-analyst-agent/README.md

 - `--max-new-tokens-final`: (int) Token limit for the final summary

 ## Example of usage
+Tested on a laptop with RTX 3050 mobile 4 GB vram. \
+When GPU memory was not enough, the agent automatically fell back to CPU - AMD Ryzen 5 5600H. \
 ![Example](plots/1.jpg)
+\
-Correlation heatmap saved in `polots/` directory.
+Correlation heatmap saved in `polots/` directory. \
 ![Correlation Heatmap](plots/correlation_heatmap_Heart_Disease_Prediction.png)